-Welcome to the Visual Arts Department, a community of artists here to support you in your development as a creative individual, whether you want to work with painting, design, photography, printmaking, sculpture, media or installation.
+Welcome to the Visual Arts Department, a community of artists here to support you in your development as a creative individual, whether you want to work with painting, design, photography, printmaking, sculpture, media or hybrid forms.
 As the list of areas of artistic practice lengthens, your years at Mason Gross will give you a firm foundation in your chosen area of focus, as well as knowledge of the latest developments in the field.

-We offer BFA and BA programs in fine arts with concentrations in Design, Drawing, Media, Painting, Photography, Print and Sculpture.
+We offer BFA and BA programs in fine arts with concentrations in Design, Drawing, Media, Painting, Photography, Print, and Sculpture.

 The Department's studio facilities are located in the Civic Square Building (CSB) in downtown New Brunswick, and in the Livingston Art Building (LAB) on the Livingston Campus in Piscataway.
 Classes are offered in large drawing and painting studios, as well as studios and critique spaces dedicated to design, photography, printmaking, and media.
-The department has six computer labs equipped with workstations, scanners, and printers tailored to the specific requirements of our specialist areas.
-In addition, the photography area has color and black and white darkrooms, and the media area houses sound and video recording and editing facilities.
-The Livingston Art Building houses workshops for wood, metal and ceramics as well as gallery and sculpture studio spaces.
+The department has six computer labs equipped with workstations, scanners, and printers tailored to the specific requirements of our specialized areas.
+In addition, the photography area has color and black and white darkrooms, and the media area maintains sound and video recording and editing facilities.
+Workshops for wood, metal and ceramics are located in The Livingston Arts Building along with gallery and sculpture studio spaces.

-Since long before Mason Gross was founded in 1976 as its own school of art, the visual arts had a rich history of both groundbreaking innovation and classical studio practices at Rutgers.
+Since long before Mason Gross was founded in 1976 as its own school of art, the visual arts at Rutgers has had a rich history of both groundbreaking innovation and classical studio practices.
 Our unique proximity to the major museums and galleries of New York and Philadelphia has always enhanced the exchange of ideas within our community by exposing students to historical and contemporary works of art, as well as attracting world-class faculty and visiting artists.
-This tradition continues, and is part of the atmosphere you enter while here.
+This tradition continues, and is part of the atmosphere in which you live and work while here.